Godkindoflife/alx-system_engineering-devops/0x02-shell_redirections/README.md

 task 15: Script that Display the number of lines that contain the pattern “bin” in the file /etc/passwd

 task 16: Script that Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

+task 17: Script that Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+task 18: Script that Display all lines of the file /etc/ssh/sshd_config starting with a letter.

+include capital letters as well

+task 19: Script that Replace all characters A and c from input to Z and e respectively.

+task 20: Scipt that Create a script that removes all letters c and C from input.

+task 21: script that reverses its input

+task 22: script that displays all users and their home directories, sorted by users.